kitzeslab/opensoundscape/README.md

      If you are using `conda`, install Python 3.7 using `conda install python==3.7`
   - If you are on a Mac and poetry install fails to install `numba`, contact one of the developers for help troubleshooting your issues.
-* Activate the virtual environment with the name provided at install e.g.: `workon opensoundscape-dxMTH98s-py3.6`
+* Activate the virtual environment with the name provided at install e.g.: `workon opensoundscape-dxMTH98s-py3.7` or `poetry shell`
 * Check that OpenSoundscape runs: `opensoundscape -h`
 * Run tests (from the top-level directory): `poetry run pytest`
 * Go back to your system's Python when you are done: `deactivate`